socializer/socializer/README.md

 ## Todo

-The todo list is as follow :
+The todo list is as follows :
 * Finish core components (people, circles, groups, notes, comments)
 * Complete the activity stream (activities, audience)
 * Add notifications (notify a person when an activity affects him directly)
 * Add interaction with other networking sites (authentications)
 * Add a search feature (to find people, groups and notes)
-* Create a comprehensive html structure than can easily be templated in hosts applications
+* Create a comprehensive html structure than can easily be templated in host applications
 * Package the engine cleanly (configurations, file names, etc.)

 ## If you want to contribute